johannesegger/haacked.com/_posts/2021/2021-12-10-async-disposables.md

     () => Console.WriteLine("Done!"))
 {
     // Do stuff.
-} // scope is disposed and Working on it... is printed to console
+} // scope is disposed and Done! is printed to console
 ```

 As trivial as it is, it's still a little cleaner than the longer form: